dcaglar/ecommerce-platform-kotlin/docs/how-to-start.md

 - **No manual Keycloak setup required** (realm, client, roles provisioned automatically).
 - Tokens/secrets are handled by scripts in `keycloak/`.
 - If you change configs, re-run `infra-up.sh` and `get-token.sh`.
+- For load testing, always generate tokens using the same Keycloak URL as your payment-service expects (see above for port-forwarding).